powersync-community/powersync-react-native-expo-background-sync/README.md

         persistSession: true
       },
       global: {
-        // Override the default fetch function to use axios
+        // Override the default fetch function to use expo-fetch
-        fetch: axiosFetcher
+        fetch: fetch as any
       }
     });
 ```